 - 2.1 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
-When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised March 2015). - 2.2 Section 2.1 of the Policy states: The Licensing Authority has a duty under the Act to carry out its licensing functions with a view to promoting the four licensing objectives.
-(These objectives are the only matters to be taken into account in determining the application and any conditions attached must be appropriate to achieve the licensing objectives). - 2.3 The four licensing objectives are: - The prevention of crime and disorder; - Public safety; - The prevention of public nuisance; - The protection of children from harm. - 2.4 Section 2.2 of the Policy states: A licence (or club premises certificate) will only be granted where the Licensing Authority is satisfied that these objectives have been met. - 2.5 Section 2.3 of the Policy lists the kind of measures the Licensing Authority will be expecting to see taken into account to promote the objectives. - 2.6 Sections 2.5 & 2.6 of the Policy set out additional legislation, strategies, policies and guidance to which the Licensing Authority will have regard.
-Section 4 of the policy sets out what the Sub-Committee should consider before imposing conditions on a licence.
+When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised March 2015). - 2.2 Section 3.1 of the Policy states: The Licensing Authority has a duty under the Act to carry out its licensing functions with a view to promoting the four licensing objectives.
+(These objectives are the only matters to be taken into account in determining the application and any conditions attached must be appropriate to achieve the licensing objectives). - 2.3 The four licensing objectives are: - The prevention of crime and disorder; - Public safety; - The prevention of public nuisance; - The protection of children from harm. - 2.4 Section 3.2 of the Policy states: A licence (or club premises certificate) will only be granted where the Licensing Authority is satisfied that these objectives have been met. - 2.5 Section 3.3 of the Policy advises applicants that when addressing the licensing objectives in their operating schedules that they should have regard to the type of premises, licensable activities to be provided, the operational procedures, the nature of the location and the needs of the local community. - 2.6 Section 4.1 of the Policy sets out additional legislation, strategies, policies and guidance to which the Licensing Authority will have regard.

-- 2.7 The Guidance issued under Section 182 of the Licensing Act 2003 which was revised and re-published in March 2015 state: The Licensing Authority may not impose conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives (paragraph 10.8 of the guidance). - 2.8 The following responsible authorities are statutory consultees under the Licensing Act 2003: - Devon and Cornwall Police - Devon and Somerset Fire and Rescue Service - Devon Safeguarding Children's Board - Devon County Council Trading Standards - Devon Drug and Alcohol Action Team, NHS Devon - South Hams District Council Planning Department - South Hams District Council Environmental Health (Health & Safety) - South Hams District Council Environmental Health (Pollution Control)
+- 2.7 The Guidance issued under Section 182 of the Licensing Act 2003 which was revised and re-published in March 2015 state: The Licensing Authority may not impose conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives (paragraph 10.8 of the guidance). - 2.8 The following responsible authorities are statutory consultees under the Licensing Act 2003: - West Devon Borough Council Licensing Authority - Devon and Cornwall Police - Devon and Somerset Fire and Rescue Service - Devon Safeguarding Children's Board - Devon County Council Trading Standards - Devon Drug and Alcohol Action Team, NHS Devon - West Devon Borough Council Planning Department - West Devon Borough Council Environmental Health (Health & Safety) - West Devon Borough Council Environmental Health (Pollution Control)

-Out of the above responsible authorities, representations were only received from Environmental Health and amendments have been agreed with the Applicant.
+Out of the above responsible authorities, representations have been received from the Police and Licensing Authority.

 2.9 In addition to the above responsible authorities, any person may make a representation in relation to a premises licence application, including District Councillors and Parish Councils.
-District Councillors and Parish Councils are notified of every application for a premises licence application, no representations from District Councillors have been received in relation to this application.
+District Councillors and Parish Councils are notified of every application for a premises licence application.